 - Cocoa Powder: A full cup of unsweetened cocoa powder (baking cocoa) adds so much dark chocolate flavor to this buttercream frosting.
 You won’t have to mess around with melted chocolate.
 Use natural or Dutch process cocoa powder, such as Hershey’s Cocoa or Ghirardelli’s.

 - Butter: Butter is the only option for buttercream frosting.
 Don’t substitute margarine or shortening.
-Choose unsalted butter if you have it, but salted butter will do in a pinch.
+Choose unsalted butter if you have it but salted butter will do in a pinch.
 The butter needs to be at room temperature so take it out of the refrigerator at least an hour ahead.

 - Confectioners’ Sugar (Powdered Sugar): Essential to most uncooked frostings, powdered sugar is the backbone of this buttercream.
 Granulated sugar would make your frosting very gritty.